-Written by: Cleared by (OIT Chair: Level 2, SIT Chair: Level 3/4): Date: What is the issue that we need to communicate, and why?
+Date: Cleared by: What is the issue that we need to communicate, and why?
 What are the over-riding strategic communications objectives?
-Who are we talking to?
-Risk v Uncertainty - where are we What are the key pieces of information the public need to know / will be interested in?
+What are the over-namy strategic communications objectives: Who are we talking to?
+Risk v Uncertainty - where are we?
+What are the key pieces of information the public need to know / will be interested in?
 Are there any sensitivities regarding the potential reaction from the public, media, Ministers or stakeholders?
+Do we already know what the public/media think or know about this?
+If not, do we need to?
 What is the reputational risk?

-to?

-What is the reputational risk?

-Who will our Spokesperson be?
+Who will our spokesperson be?
 Social Media - keywords / monitoring / remove scheduled posts? / official lines only?
 Any other considerations

-KEY MESSAGES /LINES TO TAKE

-1.

-2.

-3.

-PROPOSED MEDIA HANDLING

-KEY STAKEHOLDERS WE NEED TO INFORM / ENGAGE WITH